 e.
 Member at Large (Junior position) will assist the Ministry Lead and Adult Ministry Coordinator to ensure ministry positions are updated and appropriately disseminated (both in writing and via web site); will assist Communications Officer in monitoring web site for accuracy.

 f.
-Youth Member at Large will serve as a direct liaison between Council and the youth of the congregation to ensure Bethel’s youth are appropriately represented in the process of guiding the ministry of the congregation.
-The position will work with the Ministry Liaison and other Ministry Leads to foster relationships between these ministries and interested youth and enhance their participation.
+Youth and/or Young Adult Member(s) at Large will serve as a direct liaison between Council and the youth/young adults of the congregation to ensure Bethel’s youth/young adults are appropriately represented in the process of guiding the ministry of the congregation.
+The positions will work with the Ministry Liaison and other Ministry Leads to foster relationships between these ministries and interested youth/young adults and enhance their participation.

-g.
-School Board Chair serves as a liaison from the School Board to the Senior Pastor and Senior Administrators; will preside over all School Board Meetings and will represent the School Board at Council meetings.

 C12.02.
-The congregation shall elect the number of Congregation Council members needed to fill vacancies at the annual congregation meeting in the manner and for the terms of office provided in the bylaws or continuing resolutions They shall become members of the Council at the time specified therein.
+This congregation shall elect the number of Congregation Council members needed to fill vacancies at the annual congregation meeting in the manner and for the terms of office provided in the bylaws or continuing resolutions.
+They shall become members of the Council at the time specified therein.

 a.
 Any voting member of the congregation may be elected subject only to the length of service permitted in that office.